Wired network vs Wireless network-Difference between Wired and Wireless network types

 As we know "wired" is the term refers to any physical medium consisting of cables.
 The cables can be copper wire, twisted pair or fiber optic.
 Wired network is used to carry different forms of electrical signals from one end to the other.
 Mostly in wired network one internet connection is being taken using T1 line, cable modem or using any other means.
 This connection is shared among multiple devices using wired network concept.

-EXAMPLE #1: LAN (Local Area Network): This network consists of ethernet cards housed in PCs or laptops.
+EXAMPLEs of wired network: LAN (Local Area Network): This network consists of ethernet cards housed in PCs or laptops.

 These cards are connected using ethernet cables.
 The data flows between these cards.